Neorevn/OfficeApp/README.md

     - **Actions**: `Turn Lights On/Off`, `Turn HVAC Off`.
 - **Energy Savings**: Monitor estimated energy savings achieved through automation.

+### ❤️ Wellness Hub
+- **Daily Check-in**: Users can log their daily mood, energy, and stress levels using an interactive UI.
+- **Intelligent Feedback**: The system analyzes check-ins to provide immediate, contextual advice.
+For high stress or low mood/energy, it discreetly suggests support resources by logging them to the browser console for privacy.
+- **Office Vitals**: Monitor real-time office vitals like Air Quality (CO₂, Temperature, Humidity) and Noise Levels.
+The vitals auto-refresh periodically.
+- **Ergonomics & Breaks**: Get on-demand ergonomic tips or set reminders to take a break.
+- **Confidential Support**: A dedicated button provides discreet access to mental health support resources.

 ---

 ## 🏛️ Architecture